Grooming and Coat Care

 Routine brushing is beneficial for removing loose, shedding hair, as well as potentially providing bonding activity between the client and pet.
 Some cats take to brushing readily and enjoy it, while others will not.
-A cat that suddenly resents combing or brushing may be ill or may have a painful area on the body.
+A cat that previously enjoyed this activity but suddenly resents combing or brushing may be ill or may have a painful area on the body.
 The veterinarian should be able to make individualized recommendations about appropriate combs and brushes.
 Most combs reach the skin better than brushes and do not produce static electricity.

 Shaving is warranted in cats that are prone to chronic matting or experiencing medical problems contributing to poor coat conditions.
 Veterinary clinics should consider offering health-related basic grooming services, or at minimum be able to make recommendations for a reputable cat groomer.
 Full body shaves and ‘lion clips’ are relatively easy to perform, although the patient may require pain medication and/or sedation.
-Cats should never be physically restrained for grooming. (see Pain Assessment and Management).
+Cats should never be physically restrained for grooming (see Pain Assessment and Management).

 Chronic vomiting of hairballs is an indication for diagnostic testing for decreased motility due to